Close-up of a crying baby lying on a colorful blanket.

 Tongue Tie Doesn’t Have to End Your Breastfeeding Journey

-Feeling overwhelmed and unsure if your baby has a tongue tie?
+Feeling overwhelmed and unsure if your baby has a tongue or lip tie?
 You’re not alone — and you're definitely not crazy for questioning what you're seeing.

 Tongue ties and oral restrictions can limit how your baby moves their tongue, making it hard to transfer milk effectively.
 That often leads to frustration, pain, and exhaustion for both of you.